Privacy Policy

 Annex I | Last updated: 20/04/2026

-This Privacy Policy forms an integral part of MAAT’s Terms and Conditions.
+This Privacy Policy forms an integral part of MAAT's Terms and Conditions.
 It explains how we handle your Personal Data when you use the MAAT Platform, who is responsible for it, and what rights you have.
-We have written this in plain language because we believe you deserve to understand exactly what happens with your data — not just tick a box.
+We have written this in plain language because we believe you deserve to understand exactly what happens with your data.

 Article 1.
 Who Is Responsible for Your Data